Skip to content

 During the semester of your second degree course, submit the official application to the program.

 Don’t delay!
-You must prioritize the 2 degree courses for admission and apply before completing subsequent courses.
+You must prioritize the two degree courses for admission and apply before completing subsequent courses.
 By doing so, you’ll:

-• avoid the loss of credit due to expired course work or changes to admission and degree requirements.
+• Avoid the loss of credit due to expired course work or changes to admission and degree requirements.

-• ensure your enrollment in critical and timely degree-candidate-only courses.
+• Ensure your enrollment in critical degree-candidate-only courses.

-• pay the standard versus delayed application fee.
+• Avoid the delayed application fee.

-• gain access to exclusive benefits (see bottom of page).
+• Gain access to exclusive benefits.

 Eligible students who submit a complete and timely application will have 10 more courses after admission to earn the degree.